connectivecpp/chops-net-ip/README.md

 ### Make Byte Array

-Since `std::byte` is used as the general buffer interface, this small utility function from Blitz Rakete (on Stackoverflow) is useful to simplify creation of byte buffers, specially for testing purposes.
+Since `std::byte` pointers are used as a general buffer interface, a small utility function from Blitz Rakete as posted on Stackoverflow (see [References Section](#references)) is useful to simplify creation of byte buffers, specially for testing purposes.

 ### Shared Buffer